-The recoverable amount of the investment as at 31 December 2019 was determined based on its value in use estimated using the income approach.
+The recoverable amount of the investment as at 31 December 2021 and 2020 was determined based on its value in use estimated using the income approach.
 The fair value measurement is categorised as level 3.
-The recoverable amount was determined based on financial budgets covering a five-year period approved by senior management and adopted a terminal growth rate of 2.6% beyond the fifth year.
-The pre-tax discount rate applied to cash flow projections is 15.7%.
+The recoverable amount was determined based on financial budgets covering a five-year period approved by senior management and adopted a terminal growth rate of 2.0% (2020: 2.6%) beyond the fifth year.
+The pre-tax discount rate applied to cash flow projections is 14.6% (2020: 15.7%).

-Assumptions were used in the estimation of value in use of the associate for the year ended 31 December 2019.
+Assumptions were used in the estimation of the value in use of the associate for the years ended 31 December 2021 and 2020.
 The following describes each key assumption on which management has based its cash flow projections to undertake impairment testing: